'Julia Child ™' rose Description

 Butter-yellow.
 Strong, anise, licorice fragrance.
 30 to 45 petals.
 Average diameter 3".
 Medium, full (26-40 petals), borne mostly solitary, cluster-flowered, in small clusters, cupped, globular, old-fashioned bloom form.
 Prolific, continuous (perpetual) bloom throughout the season.

 Medium, armed with thorns / prickles, bushy, compact, rounded.
 Medium, glossy, medium green, dense foliage.

-USDA zone 6b through 9b (default).
+USDA zone 5b through 10a.
 Can be used for beds and borders, container rose, cut flower or garden.
 Heat tolerant.
-Disease susceptibility: very blackspot resistant., very mildew resistant.
+Disease susceptibility: susceptible to blackspot , very mildew resistant.
 Remove spent blooms to encourage re-bloom.
 Spring Pruning: Remove old canes and dead or diseased wood and cut back canes that cross.
 In warmer climates, cut back the remaining canes by about one-third.
 In colder areas, you'll probably find you'll have to prune a little more than that.

 very abundant bloom, sweet licorice fragrance, very glossy foliage, old fashioned form, rounded bush